AdenKoperczak/grib2pf/README.md

 ```

 This basic setup will update the placefile every minute.
 Updating the placefile
-is somewhat slow, and the MRMS data is only updated every minute (I think), so
+is somewhat slow, and the MRMS data is only updated every other minute, so
 this is should be enough.
 In order to stop it use press CTRL-C in the terminal
 it launches.